smfoote/federalist-papers-project/content/blog/2-dangers-from-foreign-influence/index.md

 ---
-title: Concerning Dangers From Foreign Force and Influence
+title: 2 - Concerning Dangers From Foreign Force and Influence
 date: "2020-11-14"
 originalAuthor: John Jay
-description: ""
+description: "The question of adopting the Constitution is extremely important.
+Take it seriously, study it out, and consider the wisdom and integrity of the men who created and recommend it."
 ---

 The question of adopting the Constitution is a really big deal.
 Probably the most important that